AI AND VIDEO ANALYTICS BLOG

 Handheld Identifiers

-Fighting the opioid crisis isn’t just up to law enforcement, but to local governments, health care centers, first responders and more.
-That’s why many municipalities have joined the Opioid Mapping Initiative, which consists of shared data between the various city entities.
-When these entities can compile their resources, they can map out locations where opioid overdoses are occurring, share stories related to deaths and put more of a localized human touch on the national crisis to serve as a learning tool for community members.
-Mapping out this data can help show how widespread the crisis is and directly affected people on where to go to get help.
-It can also help police intensify their surveillance of high activity areas and assist emergency responders with routes to and from such areas to hospitals.
+Fighting the opioid crisis isn’t just up to law enforcement.
+The responsibility is shared by local government, health care centers, first responders, and more.
+That’s why many municipalities have joined the Opioid Mapping Initiative (OMI).
+Established in 2017, OMI is “a coalition of 17 local governments, universities, and nonprofits who meet monthly to swap insights, share best practices, and test their theories of change.”
+When these entities compile their resources, they can map out locations where opioid overdoses are occurring, share stories related to deaths, and put more of a localized, human touch on the national crisis.
+This learning tool for community members can help show how widespread the crisis is and direct people on where to go for help.
+Furthermore, mapping initiatives like OMI can also help police intensify surveillance of high activity areas and assist emergency responders with planning the fastest routes to emergency care units from such locations.

 Another powerful source of information in drug trade investigations is video data.
-Law enforcement can leverage existing video surveillance infrastructure to collect and structure data, so it can be visualized and analyzed as evidence.
+Law enforcement can leverage existing video surveillance infrastructure to collect and structure data so it can be visualized and analyzed as evidence.
 The police in Hartford, CT, credit Video Content Analytics technology with helping them identify drug houses.
 Working off a tip about a street where drug deals were taking place, the police used video analytics to process surveillance footage, visualize the pedestrian traffic hotspots and common paths, and, in a matter of seconds, reveal the house where illegal drugs were being sold.
-VCA systems turn surveillance into fast, actionable intelligence, and they’re a far more efficient means of identifying and policing drug dealing than sifting through hours or days of recorded video, or sending officers undercover or on laborious stakeouts.
+VCA systems turn surveillance into fast, actionable intelligence, and they’re a far more efficient means of identifying and policing drug dealings than sifting through hours or days of recorded video or sending officers on stakeouts.

 National efforts to curb drug abuse in the United States are ongoing and will take time to post significant results.
-But with innovative technological solutions, law enforcement is poised to evolve and respond to the crisis in new, more effective ways than before.
+But with innovative technological solutions, law enforcement is now better equipped to respond to the crisis than ever before.